jazzband/django-push-notifications/docs/WebPush.rst

 Server Side logic to create webpush
 ------------------------------
-Is is up to you how to add a view in your django application that can handle a POST of p256dh, auth, registration_id and create a WebPushDevice with those values assoicated with the appropriate user.
+It is up to you how to add a view in your django application that can handle a POST of p256dh, auth, registration_id and create a WebPushDevice with those values assoicated with the appropriate user.
 For example you could use rest_framework

 .. code-block:: python